aioue/pilfer/README.md

 - Edit/search plaintext as needed

-- Run `./bulk-decrypt-vault.py open` to re-encrypt any changed files
+- Run `./bulk-decrypt-vault.py close` to re-encrypt any changed files

   Any unchanged files will returned to their original state.